jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 + Constantly communicate and summarize your implementation you've written thus far
 + Quality is better than quantity

+Evaluation :trollface:

+Didn't get as much as I could done as I wanted.
+Still not writing the solutions as fast and elegantly enough. :cry: But I kind of like blogging my progress out.
+It makes it less dry and painful. :sleepy:
+Also did some research on smart contract auditing with mythx/manticore.
+On my business side I've made some major advancements as well.
+I had a Coinbase interview for tomorrow but moving it out by a lot.

 # *August 04, 2021*

 # Random things I learned